nanoframework/System.Net.WebSockets/README.md

 ## Client

 ### Connect to a websocket server
 To connect to a websocket server, create a `ClientWebsocket`.
 You can set extra websocket options by adding `ClientWebSocketOptions` upon initialization.
-These options can be used to set specific ssl options, change keep alive interval, server timeout and set maximum send and receive message size.
+These options can be used to set specific SSL options, change keep alive interval, server timeout and set maximum send and receive message size.
 You can start the connection by calling `Connect` with the uri of the websocket server.
 A websocket location always begins with `ws://` or `wss://`.
 You can use the optional `ClientWebSocketHeaders` to set specific headers.

 > Note: The ClientWebSocketOptions.MaxFragmentSize sets the max package size of the outgoing messages.
 When sending a message that exceeds the maximum package size.
 The message will be automatically chunked into smaller messages.